mateuszbroja/technicalsummaries.com/content/docs/books/designing data-intensive applications/ddia_02.md

 # Data Models and Query Languages
 ---

-*Data models are perhaps the most important part of developing software, because they have such a profound effect: not only on how the software is written, but also on how we think about the problem that we are solving.*

 Most applications are built by layering one data model on top of another:

-1. objects or data structures and APIs,
-2. general-purpose data model (e.g., JSON or XML documents),
-3. bytes in memory, on disk, or on a network,
-4. electrical currents, pulses of light, magnetic fields.
+`Objects or data structures and APIs` --> `General-purpose data model (e.g., JSON or XML documents)` --> `Bytes in memory, on disk, or on a network` --> `Electrical currents, pulses of light, magnetic fields`

 ---

 ## Data Models

-SQL, based on Edgar Codd's relational model from 1970, is the widely recognized and dominant data model for over 25-30 years.
+`SQL`, based on Edgar Codd's relational model from 1970 is a widely recognized and dominant data model.

 The roots of relational databases lie in business data processing, which can be categorized into two main use cases: